Folk theorem (game theory): Infinitely-repeated games without discounting

 where $u_i$ is the basic-game utility function of player i.

 An infinitely-repeated game without discounting is often called a "supergame".

 The folk theorem in this case is very simple and contains no pre-conditions: every individually rational and feasible payoff profile in the basic game is a Nash equilibrium payoff profile in the repeated game.

 The proof employs what is called a grim or grim trigger strategy.
 All players start by playing the prescribed action and continue to do so until someone deviates.
 If player i deviates, all other players switch to picking the action which minmaxes player i forever after.
 The one-stage gain from deviation contributes 0 to the total utility of player i.
 The utility of a deviating player cannot be higher than his minmax payoff.
 Hence all players stay on the intended path and this is indeed a Nash equilibrium.

 Subgame perfection

 The above Nash equilibrium is not always subgame perfect.
 If punishment is costly for the punishers, the threat of punishment is not credible.

 A subgame perfect equilibrium requires a slightly more complicated strategy.
 The punishment should not last forever; it should last only a finite time which is sufficient to wipe out the gains from deviation.
 After that, the other players should return to the equilibrium path.

-The limit-of-means criterion ensures that any finite-time punishment has no effect on the final outcome.
+The limit-of-means criterion ensures that any finite-time punishment has no effect on the outcome.
 Hence, limited-time punishment is a subgame-perfect equilibrium.